Skip to Main Content

 Can a creditor in Florida garnish my wages after a credit card judgment?

 Yes.
 With that being said, Florida law limits wage garnishment.
 For example, the head of family exemption can block garnishment entirely if you meet the statutory requirements.
+We can help you understand how fair debt collection practices apply to your situation.

 Can I challenge the judgment after it has already been entered?